 - Recognize the difference between cultural competence and cultural humility, and the importance of cultural humility when caring for patients and their families.

 *The LEARN model was developed at Stanford University and is an effective model of cross-cultural communication based on the following core behaviors: Listen, Explain, Acknowledge, Recommend and Negotiate.

 This course is on the Canvas platform, so you'll need to apply for a guest ID in order to participate:

 2. Log in to Canvas using your new guest ID

 3. After successfully logging in, you can self-enroll.

 In addition to this free intro course, you are also welcome to attend our monthly Global Medicine Lecture Series events and other U of M Department of Medicine global health educational programming.
-For providers who are interested in receiving CME/CEU credit, we offer the Clinical Tropical Medicine & Online Global Health Curriculum.
+For providers who are interested in receiving CME/CEU credit, we offer the Clinical Tropical Medicine & Global Health Curriculum.